List of hospitals in South Korea

 In South Korea, there are about 3,200 general hospitals nationwide.
-This list illustrates the 45 senior general hospitals, which are general hospitals capable of providing high-level medical services, accredited by the ministry of health and welfare of the Republic of Korea.
+This list illustrates the 45 tertiary general hospitals, which are general hospitals capable of providing high-level medical services, accredited by the ministry of health and welfare of the Republic of Korea.

-List of Senior general hospitals
+List of Tertiary general hospitals

 All senior general hospitals serve as teaching hospitals.
 Names in italic represent institutions with direct affiliation with a college/school of medicine.